Use cases for SDK wrappers

 You can also encapsulate an

-LDClient instance with a user context so you can pass them as a single object.
+LDClient instance with a context so you can pass them as a single object.
 This is the existing pattern provided by our client-side SDKs.
-It’s also useful for server-side SDKs in apps that have to evaluate multiple flags for the same user as part of a request or session.
+It’s also useful for server-side SDKs in apps that have to evaluate multiple flags for the same context as part of a request or session.
 In this use case, the object also acts as a single request/session context, which is useful for observability purposes.

 You can use an SDK wrapper to add or extend existing functionality to LaunchDarkly SDKs.
 Here are some examples of what you can use SDK wrappers to do.